-It is essential for us that that these two ideas should be combined within a single framework.
+It is essential for us that these two ideas should be combined within a single framework.
 An analysis based on Auditory Scene Analysis alone might go far in identifying the virtual sources and explaining some inferences they trigger on the basis of normal auditory cognition, but it would fail to account for the further inferences one draws by observing the movement of the voices in tonal pitch space - for instance the fact that a dissonance yields an impression of instability, while a tonic chord gives an impression of repose; or the fact that the end of piece is typically signaled by a movement towards greater tonal stability.
 Conversely, an analysis based solely on motion through tonal pitch space would miss many of the inferences about the sources that are drawn on the basis of normal auditory cognition.

 To see a very simple example, both kinds of inferences can be used to signal the end of a piece.
 One common way to signal the end is to gradually decrease the loudness and/or the speed.
-While this device could be taken to be conventional, it is plausible that it is in fact derived from normal auditory cognition: a source that produces softer and softer sounds, and/or produces them more and more slowly, may be losing energy.
-But on the tonal side, it is also standard to mark the end of a piece by a sequence of chords that gradually reach maximal repose, ending on a tonic.
-Plausibly, an inference is drawn to the effect that a virtual source in a tonic position is in the most stable tonal position, hence not 'attracted' to other parts of tonal pitch space.
+While this device could be taken to be conventional, it is plausible that it is in fact derived from normal auditory cognition: a source that produces softer and softer sounds, and/or produces them more and more slowly, may be losing energy.7 But on the tonal side, it is also standard to mark the end of a piece by a sequence of chords that gradually reach maximal repose, ending on a tonic.
+Plausibly, an inference is drawn to the effect that a virtual source that manifests itself by a tonic is in the most stable physical position, with no tendency to move any further.
 Thus these two types of inference combined conspire to signal the end of a piece.